-suggests that in the absence of self-selection according to views about the fair level of redistribution, those with high household incomes should prefer a higher tax rate for their country of origin in the case of emigrating as opposed to staying.
-The reason is that emigrants no longer pay taxes to finance redistribution in the country of origin.
-The Tiebout hypothesis suggests that people who find the prevailing level of redistribution unfairly high are more likely to emigrate to countries that redistribute less.
-If this effect is sufficiently strong, high-income emigrants to less redistributive countries can support less redistribution in their country of origin than high-income stayers, even though only those staying pay for it.
+Our model suggests that in the absence of self-selection according to fairness concerns, those with high household incomes should prefer a higher tax rate for their country of origin in the case of emigrating as opposed to staying.
+The reason is that emigrants no longer have to pay for the costs of higher redistribution in the country of origin.
+The Tiebout hypothesis suggests a different pattern among emigrants from a highly redistributive country, namely that people who find the prevailing level of redistribution unfairly high are more likely to emigrate to countries that redistribute less.
+If this effect is sufficiently strong, high-income emigrants to less redistributive countries can be expected to support less redistribution than high-income stayers, even though only those staying have to pay for it.
+We find strong support for Tiebout sorting according to fairness preferences for men.
+The preference patterns among women are opposite to what Tiebout sorting according to fairness preferences suggests, but in line with the prediction that high-income earners support more redistribution if not having to pay for it.